graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 ```

-# Implementing the Subscriptions: DataFetchersDelegateSubscriptionTypeImpl
+# Implementing the Subscriptions: DataFetchersDelegateSubscriptionImpl

-Like for queries and mutations, implementing the subscriptions defined in the GraphQL schema is "just" implementing all the Data Fetchers defined in the relevant Data Fetchers Delegate, that is implement all the methods of the _DataFetchersDelegateSubscriptionType_ interface in a Spring Component.
+Like for queries and mutations, implementing the subscriptions defined in the GraphQL schema is "just" implementing all the Data Fetchers defined in the relevant Data Fetchers Delegate, that is implement all the methods of the _DataFetchersDelegateSubscription_ interface in a Spring Component.

 This being said, implementing a subscription is a little more complex, as you also have to provide the information flow that the customer apps will subscribed, with these subscriptions.